wso2-extensions/esb-connector-servicenow/docs/aggregate.md

 ```
 **Sample response**

-Given below is a sample response for the getAggregateRecord operation.
+Given below is a sample response for the getAggregateRecord operation:

 ```json
 {